-Condensation refers to the water droplets that appear on a cold surface as water vapor in the air cools, changing to liquid water.
+Condensation refers to the water droplets that appear on cold surfaces when the water vapor in the air cools, and changes to liquid water.
 In cold weather, it may be seen as frost or ice.
 Moisture can condense on the inside of an RV during cold weather the same way that moisture collects on the outside of a cold glass during humid weather.